 The Playstation 3 comes with an IBM / Hitachi PowerPC CPU combining a dual-core "Power" Processor Element (PPE) with "Synergistic Processing Elementes (SPE).
 Full-features Cell CPUs come with 8 of those SPE co-processors, while the ones in the PS3 come with just 7 of them "known good" (to compensate the yield during production) while a hypervisor shielding Linux from the real hardware take another one leaving 6 SPUs to program from within Linux.

-The PS3 has 256 MB system RAM, and 256 MB video RAM for the NVidia based RSX graphic processor.
-The later can not yet accessed from Linux thus limitting the graphic applications to draw to an unaccelerated frame-buffer (FB)!
+The PS3 has only 256 MB system RAM, and 256 MB video RAM for the NVidia based RSX graphic processor.
+Initially the later could not be accessed from Linux thru the official Sony OtherOS andlimitted graphic applications to draw to an unaccelerated frame-buffer.

 Support for the OtherOS hypervisor firmware feature was officially dropped with firmware v3.21, on April the 1st, 2010 Either do not update, or hope George Hotz releases the custom firmware with the once advertised OtherOS feature restored, ...